awslabs/aws-sdk-python/dev-guide/authenticating.md

 Human users, also known as *human identities*, are the people, administrators, developers, operators, and consumers of your applications\.
 They must have an identity to access your AWS environments and applications\.
 Human users that are members of your organization \- that means you, the developer \- are known as *workforce identities*\.
 + To learn about the credential resolvers available in the experimental Amazon Bedrock Runtime client for Python, see [Using experimental Amazon Bedrock Runtime client for Python credential providers](credential-providers.md)\.
-+ To learn more about best practices, see [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.
 + To create short\-term AWS credentials, see [Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) in the *IAM User Guide*\.
 + To learn about other credential providers supported by the AWS SDKs, see [Standardized credential providers](https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html) in the *AWS SDKs and Tools Reference Guide*\.